scott-griffiths/bitstring/doc/fp8.rst

 ==========================

 Python floats are typically 64 bits long, but 32 and 16 bit sizes are also supported through the ``struct`` module.
-These are the well-known and widely used IEEE formats.
+These are the well-known IEEE formats.
-Recently lower precision floating points have become more widely used, largely driven by the requirements of machine learning.
+Recently lower precision floating points have become more widely used, largely driven by the requirements of machine learning algorithms and hardware.

-As well as the 'half' precision 16 bit standard, a truncated version of the 32 bit standard called 'bfloat16' is used which has the range of a single precision float but less precision.
+As well as the 'half' precision 16 bit standard, a truncated version of the 32 bit standard called 'bfloat16' is used which has the range of a 32-bit float but less precision.

 The #bits value in the tables below show how the available bits are split into `sign` + `exponent` + `mantissa`.
 There's always 1 bit to determine the sign of the floating point value.